-For a recent community forum at our school, I prepared a presentation and in it, I used images of my own report card from my Grade 7 year.
-Doing so awakened many emotions that had been dormant for so many years – emotions that I still work to deal with and overcome today.
+During a recent community forum at our school, I prepared a presentation and in it, I used images of my own report card from my Grade 7 year.
+Doing so awakened many emotions that had been dormant for so many years – emotions and feelings of insecurity that I still work to deal with and overcome each day.

-I realize now that my teachers viewed me as a pleasant, average, boy.
-My parents considered me lazy and not as “smart” as my three older sisters, based completely on the letter grades I brought home.
+My teacher’s comments and how they viewed me – a pleasant, average, boy – contributed to me viewing myself the same way.
+My parents considered me lazy and not as smart as my three older sisters, based on the letter grades I brought home.
 You see, those letter grades – those symbols meant to communicate my strengths as a learner – defined me.
-When you are defined in a certain way for long enough, you begin to define yourself in the same way.
+When you define a child in a certain way for long enough, they begin to define themselves in the same way.
 And so, because I was always compared to others based on grades and the notion that better grades meant you were smarter and worked harder, I began to doubt myself and my worth.

-I struggled with this for years, and realize that still today, some of this same thinking creeps into my consciousness.
-When I am asked to present, or be part of a team, or lead an initiative, there are still times I doubt myself.
-I need to convince myself that I have many strengths and gifts and that I CAN accomplish anything if I work hard enough!
+I struggled with this for years, and realize that even today, some of this same thinking creeps into my consciousness.
+When I am asked to present to a group, be part of a team, or lead an initiative, I have to fight off feelings of self-doubt.
+I have to remind myself of my strengths and that with hard work, I can accomplish anything.

 This defining runs deep, even in those that love you.
-I will never forget the day of my university convocation as I stood with my mom, waiting for a photo to be taken, when she quietly turned to me and with wonderment, looked at me and said, “I never thought it would be you.”
-That might sound cruel to say, but my mom honestly meant it and I don’t blame her.
-School defined me for her – that’s all she knew.
+Etched in my memory is the day of my university convocation as I stood with my mom, waiting for a photo to be taken.
+She quietly turned to me and with wonderment, looked at me and said, “I never thought it would be you.”
+No cruel words, but simply the honest words of a parents who never received anything from school that would lead her to believe otherwise.
+How school defined me was all she knew.

-So having gone through this, you’d think that I would be more sensitive as a classroom teacher.
-Hopefully I was, but I now realize that each time I gave out a C-, C, C+, and even a B for some students, I was essentially defining them, whether I liked it or not.
+Having gone through this personally, you’d think I would have been more sensitive as a classroom teacher.
+Hopefully I was, but I now realize that each time I gave out a letter grade, I was essentially defining them, whether I liked it or not.
 I cringe when I think how many students I had a hand in defining in this negative way.

 Often, students who received these grades were the hardest working students in class, but found the work challenging.
 Some of these students were also immensely gifted in areas we didn’t measure with letter grades, or at all for that matter.